mekowalski/redux-react-books-app/NOTES.md

   - `connect()` can be used to get action creators correctly in `BookList`
   - [x] import action creator and wire it to `connect`

-- [] BookDetail: show info on currently selected book
+- [x] BookDetail: show info on currently selected book
   - use `connect()`
   - wrap `BookDetail` with `connect()` component
   - define a `mapStateToProps` function to be notified by Provider about anytime the selected book changes
   - provider will tell connect() about every time user clicks Select button
   - `connect()` will take currently selected book and pass it as a prop to BookDetail component
   - BookDetail doesn't have functionality to update the `state` therefore no wired up action creators

+- [] actually show details of selected book
+  - destructure book property in order to keep code DRY and reference attributes